 When the work’s good, you’ll probably be rolling in it.
 But when it’s bad…Well, ramen and ketchup for every meal might suddenly start looking plausible.

 The key to solving both these problems?
-Plan ahead and budget.
+Plan ahead and create a budget.

 Problem 3: Long hours